Demospongiae

 Right now, the newness hasn’t been that drastic, relatively.
 And maybe it’s not about the friendship anyway.
 It seems to be about that grayness.
 People want clear visions of their future, come twenty years, give or take a few decades.
 Then you shift back to the past, and blink.
 I didn’t do anything wrong!
 No, I didn’t!
 I enjoyed doing those things I did in the past.
 I’m proud of what I’ve done.
 But they don’t seem relevant or useful anymore.
 It’s as if I’ve enjoyed the incompleteness and uncertainty of studying.
 No, not necessarily studying, but that of absorbing things like a sponge, without having to apply myself afterwards.

-There was nothing specific in my mind—in the afterwards—except to experience as much as I can so that perhaps, along the way, I might suddenly realize what I was truly meant to do.
+There was nothing specific in my mind—in the afterward—except to experience as much as I can so that perhaps, along the way, I might suddenly realize what I was truly meant to do.
 Right now it’s not about service or sacrifice.
 It’s about feeling less deprived, sizing up my options, and trying to be a sponge for as long as I can.
 That, and trying to figure out whether I’ve done the right thing.

-Turn to Page: 1 2
+Pages: 1 2